Arisha110/Arisha110/README.md

 ### 🚀 About Me
 - I'm a 1st-year B. Tech.
 (IT) student at University Institute of Technology RGPV, Bhopal.
-- Passionate about Android Development & Web Development.
+- Passionate about Android Development.
 - Looking to collaborate with other developers.
 - Learning tools and technologies which are mentioned below to build projects.